CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 ![img](img/mzmine/quant_options.png)

 Here is an example mzmine networking [job](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=21289201c7964f6f909435fda333683c) from a subset of the American Gut Project.

+## Tutorials

+See our [tutorial](tutorials/americangutmzmine) on using Feature Based Molecular Networking in the American Gut Project sample.

 ### Citation